citp/privacy-policy-historical/a/ac/act/activestate.com.md

 ## Requested Services and Product Evaluations

 We communicate with the user to provide requested services and in regards to issues relating to their account via email or phone.
-Two expiration reminder notices are sent by email to users who have obtained a trial license for one of our products.
+Two expiration reminder notices will be sent by email for all Pro Studio bundle subscriptions.
+Two expiration reminder notices will be sent by email to users who have obtained an evaluation license for any of our products.

-## Webcast Registration

-When you register to attend or view an ActiveState webcast, a third party provider will request personally identifiable information such as: email address, first name, last name, company, title, etc. By registering for a webcast, you agree to be contacted by an ActiveState representative regarding the product or service featured in the webcast.

-ActiveState does not control or own the data collected from the webcast registration process.
-For information regarding the data collection practices of the third party provider site, please contact them directly.

 ## Language Downloads